milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Annelise/Meeting Annelise.md

+# Meeting Annelise
 Emi: "Let's go give the library a good dusting!"

 *I promptly grab the duster hanging on the wall and make a beeline for the library.*

-*A sea of novels stacked on ebony bookshelves comes into view, bathed in a blanket of soft, inviting sunlight.*
+*A sea of novels encased in ebony bookshelves comes into view.
+Tall glass windows frame the room, cascading the space in a blanket of soft, inviting sunlight.*

-*The bookshelves line one wall, while big windows adorns the others, offering a glimpse of the outside world.*

-*Several comfy-looking armchairs are scattered around, each accompanied by a quaint table with a potted plant, breathing life into the room.*

-*A serene silence occupies the space, the rich scent of old books mixed with the faint aroma of coffee from the cafe.*
+*Clusters of cozy armchairs beckon from various corners, each accompanied by a quaint table with a potted plant.
+The room is steeped in a serene hush, as the rich scent of aged paper mingles with the faint aroma of coffee from the cafe.*

 *I carefully step onto the hardwood floor.
 To my surprise, there isn't a single creak as I slowly shifted my weight to enter the room.*